The John Reudy Clinic Team

 The clinic’s patients have access to 11 family physicians who are trained in the management of people living with HIV.
 They offer both HIV and primary care.
-When patients are initially referred to the JRC, they are assigned to one of the JRC physicians, but they may also see another physician when they come in without an appointment (drop-in).
+When patients are initially referred to the JRC, they are assigned to one of the JRC physicians, but they may also see another physician when they come in without an appointment (drop-in) for urgent issues.

-At the JRC patients can be referred to a variety of medical specialists (nephrology, dermatology, endocrinology, respirology, psychiatry, neurology, addiction medicine, and infectious diesease) on a referral basis.
+At the JRC patients can be referred to a variety of in-house medical specialists (nephrology, dermatology, endocrinology, respirology, psychiatry, neurology, addiction medicine, and infectious disease) on a referral basis.

-Nurses offer education on HIV and other sexually transmitted infections; blood work monitoring; anal Pap smears, cervical Pap smears and female breast examinations; sexual health and STI assessments; immunizations and tuberculosis skin tests; wart treatment; wound care; and individualized and non-judgmental HIV education and support services.
-Nurses also coordinate intensive case management with social workers and physicians.
+Nurses offer education on HIV and other sexually transmitted infections; blood work monitoring; anal Pap smears, cervical Pap smears; sexual health and STI assessments; immunizations and tuberculosis skin tests; wart treatment; wound care; and individualized and non-judgmental HIV education and support services.
+Nurses also coordinate care with social workers and physicians.

-Social workers provide comprehensive wraparound support services and coordinate intensive case management for the JRC’s patients.
+Social workers provide comprehensive wraparound support services and care coordination for patients at JRC.
 They provide addictions counselling and referrals to detox and treatment, adjustment and relationship counselling, crisis intervention, and resource counselling, including support for housing and social assistance applications.

-Trained and employed through Positive Living BC, are available in the IDC during clinic hours.
+Trained and employed through AIDS Vancouver, are available in the JRC during clinic hours.
 They are HIV positive individuals who offer education and support to newly diagnosed patients and others living with HIV.
 The peer navigators co-facilitate various support groups in the JRC.

-Alena Spears is our clinical Dietitian who is available for booked appointments or drop-ins weekdays (except Wednesdays).
-She provides patient centred nutrition education through 1:1 appointments, groups and monthly Community Kitchens.
+Our clinical Dietitian is available for booked appointments or drop-ins weekdays (except Fridays).
+They provide client-centred nutrition education through 1:1 appointments, groups and monthly Community Kitchens.
 Common nutrition themes include but are not limited to: optimizing health and immune system, Ministry nutrition benefits, and nutrition management for high cholesterol, diabetes, bone loss or weight loss.